 English was my first language, which is why I write almost exclusively in English.
-I wrote ‘almost’, but the fact is, I’m about to break the family monopoly by debuting in Danish in an upcoming anthology.
-If, that is, a) my publisher thinks I’m worthy, never mind b) my writer sibling doesn’t have my hide for besmirching the family name!
-Oh, the horror!
+I wrote ‘almost’, but the fact is, I’m about to break the family monopoly with a Danish-language debut in an upcoming anthology to be published by 2 Feet Entertainment, Copenhagen.

 Thanks to a heap of encouragement, I’ve written essays, diatribes, rants, raves, bad free-form poetry, anarcho-feminist musings, horrible album reviews and since August 2010, I’ve reviewed and written extensively about perfume and perfume stories as The Alembicated Genie.

 I’m passionate about many things, but especially history, sociology, psychology, literature (and books), poetry, Hammer films, Western occultism and the philosophies of East and West, sci-fi, B movies and pop culture, art both old and new and above all else, music.

 I sold my soul to rock’n’roll at a very early age and never, ever got it back.
 I listen to many different genres and I’m very eclectic – my tastes span the range from black metal (and metal in general) to Mozart, Scarlatti, opera, Indian raga and Japanese koto.

 In my private life, I’m a dedicated cook, baker and post-punk, Goth/metalhead iconoclast with a Bachelor’s degree in education from UCL Jelling and the hard-earned right to teach literature, history and geography.
 You’ll find me in a book-infested garret somewhere on the Cimbric Chersonese, living with a geriatric ginger cat.

 Photo by Lars Daniel Photography, Copenhagen, November 2013